Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 tracking.
 Rather than bracketing the desired contact with the acquisition symbol and pressing full-action, the WSO isolates the jamming strobe with the acquisition symbol and presses full-action.
-The radar will then maintain angle tracking of the strobe, and, in the event burn-through of the signal is achieved, the radar will attempt a normal lockon.
+The radar will then maintain angle tracking of the strobe, and, in the event burn-through of the signal is achieved, the radar will attempt a normal lock-on.
 Should this attempt fail, the WSO can press half-action, make the necessary range strobe adjustment with the Antenna Hand Control, and then press full-action.

 ### Home on Jam (HOJ)

-Should an acquired target attempt noise jamming to break a lockon, the radar will revert to Home on Jam mode.
+Should an acquired target attempt noise jamming to break a lock-on, the radar will revert to Home on Jam mode.
 In this instance, the radar will revert to range and range rate data for distance, and maintain an angle track against the jammer strobe.
-Should the jammer stop transmitting or burn-through is achieved, the radar will automatically attempt to revert to a normal lockon.
+Should the jammer stop transmitting or burn-through is achieved, the radar will automatically attempt to revert to a normal lock-on.
 Like the failure mode of Acquisition on Jam, should the radar not acquire the target again, the WSO should press half-action, adjust the range strobe position on the return, and press full-action.